bynect/mongo-vapi/README.md

 ## Notes

+>Because the codebase to bind is fairly big, the vapis are divided in partials file and a composed file can be easily generated with the included script.

->While the vast majority of the methods and classes have the same or a very similar name to the C counterpart, some of the names maybe a little tweaked to be more Vala-friendly.
+- While the vast majority of the methods and classes have the same or a very similar name to the C counterpart, some of the names maybe a little tweaked to be more Vala-friendly.

-Because the codebase to bind is fairly big, the vapis are divided in partials file and a composed file can be easily generated with the included script.

-**Deprecated or next-to-deprecation features of mongoc are actually not being binded.**
+- **Deprecated** or **next-to-deprecation** features of mongoc _will not binded_.

-If you need only the VAPI file, you can download it from the releases allegates or get the last generated `.vapi` file in the [`vapi` folder](./vapi/).
+- If you need only the VAPI file, you can download it from the releases allegates or get the last generated `.vapi` file in the [`vapi` folder](./vapi/).

+- libbson bindings doesn't support BCON.

 ## License
 Licensed under MIT, you are free to use this VAPI.
 See LICENSE for more.